adaruiz93/devnet-backend/README.md

 3. If you received the confirmation message in your terminal, you're good to move on to starting the front end repo, found [here:](https://github.com/adaruiz93/devnet-frontend)
 ![terminal success confirmation message](/planning/terminal-success.png)
 4. Be sure to run the front end steps in a new terminal window with the back end server still running or you will receive an error.

-#Contribution Guidelines
-This section should offer guidance on where and how users can contribute to your code, identify bugs, and propose improvements
-Good links to include are:
-A link to the project's main repository
-A link to the project's issue tracker